Li-Ruixuan/Li-Ruixuan.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in KU Leuven.
-My research interest are
+I am a postdoctoral researcher in the Department of Mechanical Engineering, working on the development of robot ultrasound system for surgery.

 You can find my CV here: [Download CV](./assets/cv_2024.pdf)